dawitel/traverse-md/README.md

 ## Contributing

-We welcome contributions to enhance `traverse-md`!
+I welcome contributions to enhance `traverse-md`!
 Here are ways to get involved:

 1. **Report issues**: If you find bugs, report them on the GitHub issues page.
 2. **Submit PRs**: Fork the repository and submit pull requests for improvements.